Transgender Spectrum Initiative (TSI)

 Her work with TLC and GSA Network centers the leadership and power of trans and nonbinary youth and is creating space for youth power to lead us toward safer schools and futures for our people.
 Juniperangelica attended Citrus College (‘16) and then transferred to UC Berkeley (‘19).
 She majored in Ethnic Studies with a minor in Race & the Law.
 (Shoutout to community colleges + public schools!)

-We plan to host a two-day online retreat.
-The sessions of this retreat will be centered on vocational discernment, mental wellness, and spiritual growth.
-We will also offer opportunities to students participants to share the lessons that they have learned throughout the course of the semester as well as plan toward what the needs of their community are moving forward.
+We hosted a two-day online retreat.
+The sessions of this retreat were centered on vocational discernment, mental wellness, and spiritual growth.
+Student participants got the opportunity to share the lessons that they have learned throughout the course of the semester as well as plan toward what the needs of their community are moving forward.

 Workshop 1: TGI Health and Wellness: An Invitation to Movement